anayrat/blog/content/post/draft/2018-04-01-Evolutions-Postgres-Fortes-Volumetries.en.md

 ## Just-In-time (11)

 Version 11 includes an infrastructure for [Just-In-Time (JIT)](https://en.wikipedia.org/wiki/Just-in-time_compilation).
-JIT compile the query to generate [bytecode](https://en.wikipedia.org/wiki/Bytecode) which will be executed.
+JIT compiles the query to generate [bytecode](https://en.wikipedia.org/wiki/Bytecode) which will be executed.

-Once again, announced gains are impressive as evidenced by these slides: [JITing PostgreSQL using LLVM](http://anarazel.de/talks/fosdem-2018-02-03/jit.pdf)
+Once again, gains sound impressive as showed by these slides: [JITing PostgreSQL using LLVM](http://anarazel.de/talks/fosdem-2018-02-03/jit.pdf)

 # Maintenance tasks

 ## VACUUM FREEZE (9.6)

-Before version 9.6, a `VACUUM FREEZE` read the whole table.
-Even if lines had already been frozen".
+Before version 9.6, a `VACUUM FREEZE` reads the whole table, even if tuples had already been frozen.
 Version 9.6 adds additional information to the *visibility map* to see if a block has already been frozen.
 This information allows Postgres to skip blocks already frozen.

 ## Reduce index scan during VACUUM (11)

-During a simple vacuum (where postgres will clean the old lines).
-Postgres was able to skip blocks where he knew there was no line to deal with.
-However, he still had to scan the index, which can be expensive with a large table.
+During a simple vacuum (where postgres will clean the dead tuples), Postgres was able to skip blocks where it knew there was no line to deal with.
+However, it still had to scan the index, which can be expensive with a large table.
 Version 11 makes it possible to avoid unnecessary index scan.